azenor-github/python-machine-learning-book/README.md

 11. Read 'Working with missing data' from pandas doc (https://pandas.pydata.org/pandas-docs/stable/missing_data.html).
 12. Implment 'Exhaustive feature selection algorithm'.
 Evalute all possible combinations and choose the best subset.

+#### Chapter 05

+1. What is PCA?
+2. What are the main steps performed by PCA?
+3. Read about eigenvalues (Linear Algebra and its applications).
+Why eigenvectors are associate with principal components?

 ### Aditional Resources

 #### Chapter 04